MacKeeper Review 2026: Mac’s Best Friend

 Ransomware protection

-Ransomware is another part of the nasty malware family.
+Ransomware is another type of malware.
 Because MacKeeper is running real-time protection to keep you safe from viruses, it’s also scanning for potentially unwanted applications (PUAs) that may contain ransomware.

 There’s no need to worry about turning on this feature, as it comes standard and is already active.